Saturday, October 2, 2021 · 16 min read

 Here the teams turn on the vehicles for the first time in the competition.
 It is the first step for every team if they want to compete in the dynamics event.
 Scrutineers measure the noise that comes from the exhaust system.

-A team passes the brake test if its race car stops with locking all 4 wheels at the end of the acceleration run.
+A team passes the brake test if its race car stops by locking all 4 wheels at the end of the acceleration run.

 At the event, all cars are started up for the first time to do the noise test - participants are not allowed to turn on the engines before this.
 When the noise test has been successfully completed all other checks are done - and must be passed that the scrutineers are satisfied with the structural and safety features of the car.